cobilab/falcon/README.md

 ## 2. DEMO ##

-After install, search for the top 10 similar virus in sample reads:
+Search for the top 10 similar viruses in sample reads that we provide in folder test:
 <pre>
 cd test
 gunzip reads.fq.gz